 |Cognitive skills||The mental skills or behaviors that help children access information, solve problems, reason, and draw conclusions|

 |Developmental delay||This may be suspected when children do not meet developmental milestones at the expected times; delays can occur in any area of development|

 |Developmental milestones||A set of skills or behaviors that most children can do at a certain age range|

 Centers for Disease Control and Prevention.
 (2013).
-Developmental Milestones.
-Retrieved from http://www.cdc.gov/ncbddd/actearly/milestones/
+Developmental Milestones. http://www.cdc.gov/ncbddd/actearly/milestones/

-National Association for the Education of Young Children.
-Retrieved from http://www.naeyc.org
+National Association for the Education of Young Children. (n.d.). https://www.naeyc.org

 Track Your Child’s Developmental Milestones.
 (2011).
 [Brochure].
 Missouri First Steps, Early Intervention. http://www.cdc.gov/ncbddd/actearly/pdf/parents_pdfs/MO-Wic%20Broch_2_English_508.pdf

 Zero to Three.
 (2021). https://www.zerotothree.org